 Asanas are not exercises.
 It is wrong to call asanas exercises, even by mistake or unconsciously.
 Asanas are to be held, whereas exercises are to be practised with constant motion.
 Where exercises give a strong body and develop the muscles, Hatha Yoga asanas reduce weight, normalize the appetite, remove pain, and bring equanimity to the mind and body, thoughts and actions.
 By maintaining the equilibrium of the body and mind, thoughts and actions, we can maintain the best of health and peace.

-Hatha Yoga Classes
+Hatha Yoga Courses

 We do not teach Hatha Yoga as a therapy or treatment, although we acknowledges its ability not only to prevent but also to cure illness.
 Students who suffer from any particular illness should not learn Hatha Yoga as a treatment but are advised to approach their doctor.

 Please pay the cost of the course in full before the start of the first class.
 If students so paid discontinue their course, refunds are not given.
 Payment does not guarantee a place as we reserve the right to refuse students who did not complete the starter/previous courses and absenteeism from too many classes.